 Box Office Info:

 Good Machine began developing Ride With The Devil at Fox Searchlight and parent corp FOX was set to handle the international release.
 Good Machine and Fox Searchlight collaborated on Ang Lee’s previous picture The Ice Storm (1997), but Searchlight did not put much effort into that release and then sent Ride With The Devil into turnaround a few weeks after Ice opened.
-Fox was growing concerned with the $38 million budget and the only bankable actor that was attached to the project was Matt Damon, who dropped out to star in The Talented Mr. Ripley.
+Fox was growing concerned with the costs, as the budget for Ride With The Devil was $38 million and the only bankable actor that was attached to the project was Matt Damon, who dropped out to star in The Talented Mr. Ripley.

 Good Machine then took Ride With The Devil to Universal, which majority financed the project.
 Good Machine Intl. handled overseas sales to distributors and Universal was set to handle domestic distribution duties.
 Most of the production was filmed in Kansas, which at the time of release was the most expensive picture shot in the state.